easywyg/mekong/README.md

 ##### Serialize operation

-You can serialize any operation into JSON string then unserialize it and execute operation with these data.
+You can serialize any operation into JSON string then unserialize it and then execute operation with these data.
 It is useful for undo/redo stuff or for example, for logging all actions on the server-side.
-Using that king of logging you can back to previous state in history or moving forward.
+Using that kind of logging you can back to previous state in history or moving forward.

 ##### Virtual DOM